Athletics in High School

 Register early!
 To ensure adequate time for the clearance process, student athletes will not be permitted to attend practice the same day as registration.

 Private School or Home-Based Instruction: Students enrolled in private school or home-based instruction are eligible to participate in sports at their attendance area school and should complete the following enrollment steps:

-1. Print and complete the BSD form: “Request for Part-Time Attendance or Ancillary Services”.
-For more info, go to: BSD Student Placement – Home School & Part-Time Attendance.
+2. Print and complete the BSD form: “Request for Part-Time Attendance or Ancillary Services”.
+For more info, go to BSD Student Placement – Home School & Part-Time Attendance.

-3. Prior to tryouts, please bring your completed paperwork to the school’s main office and they will direct you to the Registrar for verification.
+3. Prior to participation/tryouts, please bring all completed paperwork to the school’s main office and they will direct you to the Registrar for verification.
 Once you are a registered and have been assigned a student ID number and district e-mail account, you can register for sports and activities in FinalForms.

-2. ImPACT Testing is included in the registration process as part of BSD’s concussion protocol.
-Student athletes must register for an ImPACT Test via FamilyID.
+2. ImPACT Testing must be completed and is included in the registration process as part of BSD’s concussion protocol.
+Student athletes must register for an ImPACT Test.
 At the beginning of each season, ImPACT Tests will be provided at each high school.
 Testing dates are scheduled by the Athletic Trainer and are on the school’s Athletic website and/or are communicated through email.
 Additional ImPACT testing information will be shared at Athletics Information Night.
-ImPACT Tests are valid for 2 years.
-For more info on ImPACT Testing and Concussion protocols, go to BSD’s Athletics and Activities Department – Concussion webpage.
+ImPACT Tests are valid for two (2) years.
+For more info on ImPACT Testing and Concussion protocols, go to BSD’s Athletics and Activities Department’s Concussion webpage.